dankogai/js-wrap/wrap.md

 [Prototype.js]: http://prototypejs.org/

-1. Prototype extension is powerful
+1. Prototype extension is powerful.
 2. Prototype extension is dangerous.

 It's powerful because it propagates to all instances.